 Participating facilities

-You can do your Queensland Cardiology Advanced training at the following hospitals.
+You can do your Cardiology advanced training at the following participating training hospitals.

 • Cairns Hospital